 Here are some of the most common filtration systems.

-- Canister Pressurized Filter – Recommended for small to very small ponds, this type of filter provides both mechanical and biological filtration via a foam media.
+- Canister Pressurized Filter – Recommended for small to very small ponds, this type of filter provides both mechanical and biological filtration via foam filter pads.
 They require frequent, manual cleaning and may be used with low to medium flow pumps.